 Here are some recent projects you may enjoy learning more about:

 The Florida manatee – teetering on the brink of extinction – has suffered record die-offs in recent winters.
 The Conservancy has begun a program to aid the manatee’s survival by improving its access to warmer wintertime retreats at several high-priority springs.
 The manatee’s future depends upon its being able to migrate between marine and freshwater systems.
-No coincidence: We’re also restoring nearby seagrass beds for the manatee to snack on during summer.

 The Conservancy has completed two dam removal and steephead stream restoration projects in the Panhandle.
 At Fred Gannon Rocky Bayou State Park, “Puddin’ Head Lake” had engulfed over 90 percent of a rare steephead stream.
 Although less demanding, the project was modeled after our ground-breaking restoration of Kelly Branch at nearby Apalachicola Bluffs and Ravines Preserve in 2007.
 Careful monitoring is proving that streams and rare species can recover quickly.